srmagura/real-cancellable-promise/README.md

     useEffect(() => {
         const cancellablePromise = listBlogPosts().then(setPosts).catch(console.error)

-        // The promise will get canceled when the componet unmounts return cancellablePromise.cancel
+        // The promise will get canceled when the component unmounts return cancellablePromise.cancel
     }, [])